 These will be refunded in full and you may rebook for any shows at your leisure after they go on sale.
 Unfortunately, the complexity of this ticket does not allow for an exchange.

-My Fair Lady and Buddy – The Buddy Holly Story: If you hold tickets to either or both shows, you have the option of having your tickets transferred into the new seasons of these shows when the new dates are announced.
-If you have Ezy-Tickets, these will be reissued via email.
+Buddy – The Buddy Holly Story: If you hold tickets to Buddy, you have the option of having your tickets transferred into the new season of this show when the new dates are announced.
+If you have Ezy-Tickets, these will be reissued via email nearer the time.
 If they are hard copy tickets, then you will need to collect new tickets from the Ticketek box office closer to the time of the event.
 It is important you hold on to your tickets for the time being as proof of purchase until new ones can be issued.

 What you need to do: Nothing unless you wish to request a refund.

 Thank you for your support.
 We look forward to welcoming you back